prbasyal-amd/ROCm/docs/how-to/Bar-Memory.rst

     - Description
   * - BAR0-1 registers
     - 64-bit, Prefetchable, GPU memory
     - 8 GB or 16 GB depending on GPU.
 Set to less than 2^44 to support P2P access from other GPUs with a 44-bit physical address limit.
-Prefetching enables faster read operation for high-performance computing (HPC) by fetching the contiguous data from the same data source even before requested as an anticipation of a future request.
+Prefetchable memory enables faster read operation for high-performance computing (HPC) by fetching the contiguous data from the same data source even before requested as an anticipation of a future request.
   * - BAR2-3 registers
     - 64-bit, Prefetchable, Doorbell
     - Set to less than 2^44 to support P2P access from other GPUs with a 44-bit physical address limit.
 As a Doorbell BAR, it indicates to the GPU that a new operation is in its queue to be processed.